widgetti/solara/solara/website/pages/docs/content/10-howto/20-multipage.md

-# Multi page support
+# Multi-page support

-In the previous section we created an application consisting of a single page.
+In the [Web App tutorial](/docs/tutorial/web-app), we created an application consisting of a single page.
 Web applications generally have multiple pages, and Solara supports this as well.

 ## Multiple scripts

-The simplest way to create a multi page app is to create a directory with multiple scripts.
+The simplest way to create a multi-page app is to create a directory with multiple scripts.

 ```bash
 $ solara create button multipage-demo/01-click-button.py